-Note: Products may be eligible for recognition by EPA's Design for the Environment (DfE) Program as a safer oil spill treatment.
-The DfE Program labels products that have met its stringent criteria for human health and environmental safety.
+Note: Products may be eligible for recognition by EPA's Safer Choice (previously the Design for the Environment) program as a safer oil spill treatment.
+The Safer Choice program labels products that have met its stringent criteria for human health and environmental safety.

 The presents manufacturer's summary information on the conditions under which each of the products is recommended to be used.
 Manufacturer information may provide handling and worker precautions, storage information, recommended application procedures, physical properties, and toxicity, effectiveness, or other analyses.

 Disclaimer: The listing of a product on the Product Schedule does NOT mean that EPA approves, recommends, licenses, certifies, or authorizes the use of the product on an oil discharge.
 The listing means only that data have been submitted to EPA as required by Subpart J of the National Contingency Plan, Section 300.915.
 (Source: 40 CFR § 300.920 (e))

 There is an established process that manufacturers must follow to have a product listed on the NCP Product Schedule.